hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 #### Subscription

 A `Subscription` component represents a provider specific mechanism for purchasing hosting capability, such as an `account` with AWS or a `subscription` with Azure.
-The `Subscription` component supports the importing of external created subscriptions as well as creation via hamlet.
+The `Subscription` component supports the importing of externally created subscriptions as well as creation via hamlet.

 Subscription components will typically be used with a `tenant` district solution.